Paranjaysaxena/Natours/README.md

   <a href="#licensing">License</a>
 </p>

-# Natours

-_For a fictitious nature tours company - Project by Jonas Schmedtmann_

-You can find a link to Jonas repo [Here](https://github.com/jonasschmedtmann/advanced-css-course)

 ## How to run this Application?

 Clone or download this repo to your local machine, unzip and open index.html file in a browser.